HDFGroup/hdf-rest-api/GroupOps/index.rst

 Creating Groups
 ---------------

-Use the :doc:`POST_Group` to create new Groups.
+Use the :doc:`POST_Group` operation to create new Groups.
 Initially the new group will have no links and no attributes.

 Getting information about Groups
 --------------------------------

-Use :doc:`GET_Group` to get information about a group: attribute count, link count, creation and modification times.
+Use :doc:`GET_Group` to get information about a group such as the attribute count, link count and creation and modification times.

 To retrieve the UUIDs of all the groups in a domain, use :doc:`GET_Groups`.